Scalable mixed-domain Gaussian process modeling and model reduction for longitudinal data: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 Gaussian processes (GPs) offer a flexible nonparametric way of modeling unknown functions.
 While Gaussian process regression and classification are commonly used in problems where the domain of the unknown function is continuous, recent work has seen use of GP models also in mixed domains, where some of the input variables are categorical or discrete and some are continuous.
-Applications of mixed-domain GPs are found e.g.\ in Bayesian optimization \citep{garridomerchan2018}, computer experiments \citep{zhang2015, deng2017, roustant2018, wang2021} and longitudinal data analysis \citep{cheng2019, timonen2021}.
+Applications of mixed-domain GPs are found e.g.\ in Bayesian optimization \citep{garridomerchan2018}, computer experiments \citep{qian2008, deng2017, roustant2018, wang2021, zhang2015} and longitudinal data analysis \citep{cheng2019, timonen2021}.
 For example in biomedical applications, the modeled function often depends on categorical covariates, such as treatment vs.\ no treatment, and accounting for such time-varying effects is essential.
+Non-trivial mixed-domain kernels are required in order to obtain an interpretable model with both shared and category-specific effects \citep{timonen2021}.

 Since all commonly used kernel functions (i.e.\ covariance functions) are defined for either purely continuous or purely categorical input variables, kernels for mixed-domain GPs are typically obtained by combining continuous and categorical kernels through multiplication.
 Additional modeling flexibility can be obtained by summing the product kernels as has been done in the context of GP modeling for longitudinal data \citep{cheng2019, timonen2021}.

 It is well known that exact GP regression has a theoretical complexity of $\mathcal{O}(N^3)$ and requires $\mathcal{O}(N^2)$ memory, where $N$ is the number of observations.
 This poses a computational problem which in practice renders applications of exact GP regression infeasible for large data.
 Various scalable approximation approaches for GPs have been proposed (see e.g.\ \citep{liu2020} for a review).
 However, many popular approaches, such as the inducing point \citep{snelson2006, titsias2009} and kernel interpolation \citep{wilson15} methods, can only be applied directly if the kernel (i.e.\ covariance) function is continuous and differentiable.
 In addition, they typically require the Gaussian observation model, which is not appropriate for modeling for example discrete, categorical or ordinal response variables.
-See \sname~\ref{s: relatedwork} for a review of previous methods.
+See \secname~\ref{s: relatedwork} for a review of previous methods.